mwistro/pandas-playground/README.md

 ## 📂 Projects

 - **Customer Cancellation Analysis** → Exploring possible reasons why customers cancel their credit cards.

+- **Hotel Reservations Data Cleaning** → Identifying, cleaning, and handling null and duplicate values from a hotel reservations dataset to prepare it for further analysis.

 (📌 More projects will be added as I keep learning!)